nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ## Application Features
 Flashlingo predominantly consists of two main features: **Managing flash cards** and **Reviewing flash cards**
 - **Managing flash cards**
   - Users are given the ability to add, delete and edit flash cards.
-And each flashcard is assigned with a `level`, which indicates the proficiency of the user with the word.
-The level of the flashcard will be updated after each review session.
+And each flash card is assigned with a `level`, which indicates the proficiency of the user with the word.
+The level of the flash card will be updated after each review session.
 * **Reviewing flash cards**
    - In each review session, words that require reviewing will be presented to users one by one.
 For each word, users can indicate whether
      - they have memorized the word